The Inventors Hall of Fame honors many who have had a dramatic impact on travel and tourism.

 Inventors Hall of Fame notes that iris recognition carries other advantages over fingerprints.
 They are quick, easy to use, sterile, and highly accurate.
-The field continues to improve, including in the areas of irises on the move, irides at a distance, and iris recognition from mobile devices.
+The field continues to improve, including in the areas of irises on the move, irises at a distance, and iris recognition from mobile devices.

 Check here for more National Inventors Hall of Fame and Museum information

-National Inventors Hall of Fame Museum sits in Alexandria, Va., The United States Patent and Trademark Office houses the museum in the atrium of the Madison Building, 600 Dulany Street, Alexandria, VA.
+The National Inventors Hall of Fame Museum sits in Alexandria, Va.
+The United States Patent and Trademark Office houses the museum in the atrium of the Madison Building, 600 Dulany Street, Alexandria, VA.
 The museum is accessible from the King Street and Eisenhower Avenue Metro stations (Blue Line and Yellow Line).
 Admission is free.